-- BTCS maintains a "Contracting" tab on its website, with provider manuals outlining our goal to expand our provider network. - In community networking meetings since the submission of the last LPND, BTCS leadership did not encounter any organizations interested in providing full levels of care to non-Medicaid populations. - 8) Complete the following table, inserting additional rows as needed. - List each potential provider identified during the process described in Item 7 of this section.
+- BTCS maintains a "Contracting" tab on its website, with provider manuals outlining our goal to expand our provider network. - BTCS discusses contracting opportunities at area Behavioral Health Taskforce meetings and other in-person/virtual networking events.
+In community networking meetings since the submission of the last LPND, BTCS leadership did not encounter any organizations interested in providing full levels of care to non-Medicaid populations.
+This includes existing YES Waiver providers. - BTCS also specifically sought input from the RPNAC about the availability of local providers; however, none indicated awareness of or interest from qualifying providers. - At the time of the 2020 LPND submission, there were no HCBS-AMH providers in our area. - 8) Complete the following table, inserting additional rows as needed. - List each potential provider identified during the process described in Item 7 of this section.
 Include all current contractors, provider organizations that registered on the HHSC website, and provider organizations that have submitted written inquiries since submission of 2018LPND plan.
 You will receive notification from HHSC if a provider expresses interest in contracting with you via the HHSC website.
 Provider inquiry forms will be accepted through the HHSC website through February 28, 2020.
 Note: Do not finalize your provider availability assessment or post the LPND plan for public comment before March 1, 2020. - Note the source used to identify the provider (e.g., current contract, HHSC website, LMHA/LBHA website, e-mail, written inquiry). - Summarize the content of the follow-up contact described in Appendix A. If the provider did not respond to your invitation within 14 days, document your actions and the provider's response.
 In the final column, note the conclusion regarding the provider's availability.
 For those deemed to be potential providers, include the type of services the provider can provide and the provider's service capacity.